DPD France supports you while sending parcels to the United Kingdom

 • Number of packages and number of packages concerned (if multi-shipment)

-• Shipper’s name and full contact details (SIRET no., VAT no., etc.)
+• The name and full contact details of the sender (EORI number, VAT number, etc.)

-• The name and full details of the recipient (EORI no., VAT no., etc.)
+• The name and full contact details of the recipient (EORI number, VAT number, etc.)

 • Cost of transport